ANSHIKA1220/women-techmakers-hub/README.md

-FemmeForward AI is a chatbot designed to be a supportive resource hub for women in technology.
-It provides information on events, scholarships, mentorship opportunities, and community forums.

 # FemmeForward AI

 FemmeForward AI is a chatbot designed to be a supportive resource hub for women in technology.
 It provides information on events, scholarships, mentorship opportunities, and community forums.